Registration for our 2023 Programs is now OPEN!

-WBW will host traditional programs on college campuses and virtual programs in the summer of 2023!
+WBW is hosting traditional and virtual programs in the summer of 2024!

 Washington Business Week places students in a dynamic simulation where they role-play as industry professionals, launch a company, sharpen their communication skills, and solve real-world challenges.